This page has paths:

 The Society’s Drawing Book does contain the original drawing of the ass-head lamp that appears in Plate 18.
 The confusion stems from the drawing’s hand-written caption that reads “A Drawing of a brass Lamp in the possession of Lyde Browne, Esq. by a youth about 14 years of age; presented by Mr. [James] Theobold.”
 The Society’s catalogue attributes the drawing of Silenus to Richard Cosway, who probably would have been thirteen in 1755 (his exact birthday is unknown).
 Cosway came to London in 1754 to study drawing, and in 1755 he won first prize in the “category of under-fourteen-year-olds” in the inaugural competition of the Society for the Encouragement of Arts, Manufacture and Commerce (Lloyd 2008).
 Given the minutes and the caption, it would appear that he drew the ass-head lamp but not the Silenus.

 It is unusual for a single engraving to combine objects from separate original drawings by distinct artists.
 Browne, who was elected to the SAL in 1752, was in the habit of receiving drawings of objects, which he would subsequently purchase from his agent in Italy and then donate the drawings to the Society (Grindle 2008).
 In 1755, Cosway resided with his mentor William Shipley and was on his way to what would eventually become an esteemed career as a portrait and miniature painter.
 We can be certain that the drawing, not the lamp, is the source for the engraving on Plate 18 because the lamp is shown at an identical angle with the same shading.
 Although the style and hand are not identical to Vertue’s, the plate seems meant to echo Plate 17 in its overall form.
-In both plates, the objects occupy a similar context-free white space and cast similar cross-hatched shadows.
-In another echo of Plate 17, there are two views of the same object at the top of the page.
 Unlike Vertue’s technically skillful production in Plate 17, however, the light source here differs from the top figures to the lamp below.
 The line work is less expertly produced, and the illusion that these objects occupy the same visual plane is disturbed by the inconsistent fall of their shadows.
 The obvious reason for the differing quality of this plate is that its engraver—again, very likely Pond—was working from drawings produced by two separate artists.
 As is often the case with eighteenth-century antiquarian publications, even if the original lamp had been available to copy, it was not used.
 Drawings were the preferred point of reference for engravings, and engravers rarely redrew an object if a drawing already existed.
 Of course, a more detail-oriented engraver might have manipulated the light source so that all the objects on the page appeared to be on the same plane.
 However, Plate 18 attends more carefully to its letterform than it does its drawings.
 A full half page is dedicated to Latin explanatory inscriptions, which are rendered in a good copperplate hand.

 Mysteriously, the last line of the caption translates, “The deserving Arthur Pond gave to his fellows of the Society this original image drawn to size by him and engraved in copper at his expense.”
 This assertion seems at odds with the evidence, which suggests only one of the two images was drawn by Pond—though the Society’s records conflict as to which one.
 Notably, Plate 18 of the complete copy of Vetusta Monumenta housed in the Society’s library is printed on unmarked wove paper.
 This paper differs completely from the laid paper on which are printed the rest of the plates in Volume II.
 Moreover, this paper is unique to this particular impression of Plate 18.
 The usual laid paper with crown-and-fleur-de-lis watermark and a VG or VI countermark was present in all other copies examined.
 This evidence suggests that the Society’s copy probably contains the final proof print which was presented by Pond before the meeting of 17 March 1757.
 The minutes note that the plate “with the inscription now added hereto, was shown and approved of, and 600 copies thereof for the use of the Society were directed to be printed off” (SAL Minutes VIII.10v.).
 The plate is dated 17 March, suggesting that Pond inscribed the plate with the intention of presenting a final proof at the meeting.
 It is curious that the drawings’ attribution should be left out of the inscription, but it is very possible that this was done in the interest of smoothing out a rough patch in Vetusta Monumenta’s publication history.

-The inscription is an impressive performance of backward writing on the engraver’s part, and it reports in part that the Silenus was probably intended as a lamp and directs readers to consult “Fortunius Licetus” [Fortunio Liceti’s] De Lucernis Antiquorum Reconditis Book III, chapter 11 and Book VI, chapter 53 for commentary on lamps in the shape of Silenus.1 The commentary also informs readers that the lamp depicted in Figure II was previously in the possession of the Earl of Pembroke and was purchased by Browne at auction.
+The inscription reports that the Silenus was probably intended as a lamp and directs readers to consult “Fortunius Licetus” [Fortunio Liceti’s] De Lucernis Antiquorum Reconditis Book III, chapter 11 and Book VI, chapter 53 for commentary on lamps in the shape of Silenus.2 The commentary also informs readers that the lamp depicted in Figure II was previously in the possession of the Earl of Pembroke and was purchased by Browne at auction.
 It notes that Montfaucon “wrote in Volume V plates CXLI and CLXXIX about two lamps of the horse head kind which differ in splendor very little in most respects from this one.”
 Indeed, Montfaucon’s L'Antiquité expliquée et représentée en figures does contain images of some astonishingly similar lamps, especially in the second plate cited in the caption, at the bottom.

 Despite their inconsistencies, both plates do demonstrate the importance the Society placed on collectors.
 Charles Chauncey and his brother Nathaniel were serious book collectors, styled “bibliomaniacs” in their remembrance in the Rolls of the Royal College of Physicians (Munk 1864, 129).
 Chauncey purchased the items depicted in Plate 17 from the collection of “Baron Wassenaer at the Hague,” probably Frederick Hendrick Baron van Wassenaar (1701-1771), a Dutch statesman of some renown (Will).
 In addition to their many donations to the College of Physicians and other institutions, the Chauncey collections were dispersed at auction in 1790 upon Nathaniel’s death, and although three catalogues remain, no listing appears either for the vase or lamp.
 The fact that these items were depicted in a relatively lavish way in Vetusta Monumenta, a book ostensibly devoted to British antiquities, probably speaks to Chauncey’s prominence.
 Browne, too, was a prominent member and collector, who would be appointed a trustee to the Bank of England and would write catalogues of his own collection, which is now in the Hermitage (Neverov 1984).
-Ultimately, these plates represent a period of transition and instability in the history of Vetusta Monumenta.
-Nonetheless, two things hold the plates together.
-The visual style of line engraving renders consistent objects of different kinds from different time periods, and the association of these objects with prominent collectors and members of the Society reinforce the visual consistency.
-Ultimately these two plates, produced by two engravers and three artists, manage to hold together disparate times, geographies, typologies and use values with little more than white space and the names of important men.
+Ultimately, these plates represent a period of transition and instability in the history of the Vetusta Monumenta.
+Their style renders consistent objects of different kinds from different periods through association with prominent collectors.
+Thus these two plates, produced by two engravers and three artists, manage to hold together disparate times, geographies, typologies and use values with little more than white space and the names of important men.

 Brewer, John.
 1997.
 Pleasures of the Imagination.
 New York: Farrar, Straus and Giroux.